-James Witte is a Professor in the Department of Sociology and Anthropology, Director of the Center for Social Science Research (CSSR) and Director of the Institute for Immigration Research (IIR).
+James Witte is a Professor in the Department of Sociology and Anthropology and Director of the Institute for Immigration Research (IIR).
 Witte, who earned his Ph.D. from Harvard University in 1991, has been a professor at Clemson University and Northwestern University.
 He was a postdoctoral fellow at the Carolina Population Center and a lecturer in sociology at the University of North Carolina at Chapel Hill.
 Dr. Witte has written numerous articles that have appeared in journals such as The European Sociological Review, Population and Development Review, The Russell Sage Foundation Journal, and Sociological Methods and Research.
 He has also published three books, Labor Force Integration and Marital Choice, the Internet and Social Inequality and The Normal Bar.
 The Normal Bar, co-authored with Chrisanna Northrup and Pepper Schwartz, was released in 2013 and made the New York Times bestseller list.
 Dr. Witte came to Mason in the fall of 2009.
 Major projects have included the privately funded Institute for Immigration Research, the National Science Foundation funded Digital Archive Project, and the University Partnership with the University of Karachi funded by the U.S. State Department, and attitudes of and toward immigrants in seven U.S. metro areas.